UummProject/uumm-prototype/support/Broken meritocracy.md

 [Decentralized Cooperation needs Decentralized Reputation](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/topics-and-advance-readings/DecentralizedCooperationNeedsDecentralizedReputation.md) by [Noah Thorp](https://twitter.com/noahthorp) (2015)

-### Subjective reputation?
+### Subjective reputation
 The previous assumes reputation systems to be objective.
 Meaning that at least the participants need to have consensus over the state of a reputation metric.
 To my knowledge blockchains are the more suitable technology for it.

-Can the same be accomplished with subjective reputation?
+In general when we talk about reputation, we refer to subjective reputation.
+How do an entity _feels_ about something.
+Each entity may have a different opinon.

+Subjective reputation may be very useful for decision making processes, but makes things harder to implement.
+I currently don't have an opinion on how this could be done.

-Projects like [identifi](https://github.com/identifi/) and [Trust Graph](https://github.com/trustgraph/trustgraph) work on P2P basis.
+ like [identifi](https://github.com/identifi/) and [Trust Graph](https://github.com/trustgraph/trustgraph) work on P2P basis.

 # Conclusion